-The National Gas Industry Social and Environmental Research Alliance (National GISERA) is a collaborative vehicle established to undertake publicly-reported independent research addressing the social, economic and environmental impacts of Australia’s natural gas industry.
+The National Gas Industry Social and Environmental Research Alliance (National GISERA) is a collaborative vehicle with government and industry.
+GISERA was established to undertake publicly-reported independent research addressing the social, economic and environmental impacts of Australia’s natural gas industry.
 The governance structure for GISERA is designed to provide for and protect research independence, integrity and transparency of funded research.

 Agricultural land management research aims to identify landscape/development configurations that minimise disruption to farm businesses, maximise the opportunities from co-benefit from the co-location of CSG development and agriculture, and minimise the likelihood of development-based risks such as erosion and invasive pests.